-Current Status Lending Hands Outreach is currently completing ADHS Provider Type 27 licensure and MCO contracting.
+Current Status Lending Hands Outreach is currently completing ADHS Provider Type 27 licensure preparation and plans to pursue contracts with the applicable Phoenix ALTCS-EPD health plans.
+The current plans are UnitedHealthcare Community Plan, Banner–University Family Care, and Mercy Care through September 30, 2026.
 Family inquiries, referral conversations, and pre-launch planning discussions are welcome.

 Pre-Launch Interest Form